tomasbjerre/git-changelog-command-line/README.md

 -of, --output-file <string>                    Write output to file.
                                                <string>: any string
                                                Default:
+-pavp, --patch-version-pattern <string>        Commit messages matching this,
+                                               optional, regular expression will trigger
+                                               new patch version.
+                                               <string>: any string
+                                               Default: null
 -phv, --print-highest-version                  Print the highest version,
                                                determined by tags in repo, and exit.
                                                Default: disabled